Karel Styblo

-Karel Styblo (26 November 1921, Vilémov – 13 March 1998, The Hague) was a Czech-Dutch physician.
+Karel Styblo (26 November 1921 – 13 March 1998) was a Czech-Dutch medical doctor.
 Internationally recognized for his work with tuberculosis (TB), he was a medical advisor to the Royal Netherlands Tuberculosis Association, and was named director of the International Union Against Tuberculosis and Lung Disease (IUATLD) in 1979.
 He is known as the "father of modern TB epidemiology" and the "father of modern TB control".

 Personal life

-Styblo was born in Czechoslovakia in 1921.
+Styblo was born in Vilémov in Czechoslovakia on 26 November 1921.
 Toward the end of World War II, he was imprisoned at the Mauthausen-Gusen concentration camp in Austria, where he contracted tuberculosis.
 After his recovery and release, Styblo entered Charles University in Prague.
 Obituaries say Styblo studied under Sir John Crofton at the University of Edinburgh, Scotland in the 1950s; the IUATLD says Crofton and Styblo worked together in Edinburgh in the early 50s.
 Crofton said in an interview that they met in 1960 while Styblo was still in Czechoslovakia.

 Styblo moved to the Netherlands after the unsuccessful Prague Spring, and became a Dutch citizen in 1971.
-He was still active when he died suddenly on 13 March 1998 at the age of 76; his wife, Lida, predeceased him.
+He was still active when he died suddenly in The Hague on 13 March 1998 at the age of 76; his wife, Lida, predeceased him.